 There is a lot to be explored in Tabriz.
 This lovely city has embraced many natural and cultural attractions.
 The historical monuments represent Iran’s rich architecture throughout its deep history.
-This article introduces top places to visit in Tabriz; most travel itineraries for Iran do not miss these places while visiting Tabriz.
+This article introduces the top Things to do in Tabriz; most travel itineraries for Iran do not miss these places while visiting Tabriz.

-Dating back to Safavid period (about 500 years ago), Tabriz bazaar is not only a shopping center, but also an architectural masterpiece.
+Dating back to the Safavid period (about 500 years ago), the Tabriz bazaar is not only a shopping center but also an architectural masterpiece.
 It is one of the oldest bazaars in the middle east, the most unique and the largest traditional roofed bazaar in the world, which has been included in Iran’s UNESCO World Heritage Sites.
 Walking through the labyrinth-like and narrow lines of his bazaar and looking at gorgeous Iranian products, would fascinate every visitor.
 Do not forget to look up!
 The ceiling offers a real majesty of Iranian-Islamic architecture.
-The corridors are over 1-kilometer length, so make sure to take enough time visiting this glorious building.
-This Bazaar is among the best Iran Bazaars and top places to visit in Tabriz.
+The corridors are over 1 kilometer long, so make sure to take enough time visiting this glorious building.
+This Bazaar is among the best Iran Bazaars and things to do in Tabriz.

 Tabriz Jame Mosque

-The great thing about this mosque is that, it is connected to Bazaar, so, you can take time to walk around the bazaar and shop in the same day you pay a visit to the mosque.
+The great thing about this mosque is that it is connected to Bazaar, so, you can take time to walk around the bazaar and shop on the same day you pay a visit to the mosque.

 Kabood (Blue) Mosque

-Blue tileworks of all shades applied in this building, has named this spectacular mosque, the Blue Mosque.
-The history goes back to 15th century built by “Jahan Shah”, king of the time.
-However, the destructive earthquake happened in 1779 in Tabriz, caused the structure to be greatly damaged, only the main entrance hall and Jahan Shah tomb were remained unharmed.
+Blue tilework of all shades applied in this building has named this spectacular mosque, the Blue Mosque.
+The history goes back to the 15th century built by “Jahan Shah”, king of the time.
+However, the destructive earthquake that happened in 1779 in Tabriz, caused the structure to be greatly damaged, only the main entrance hall and Jahan Shah tomb remained unharmed.
 The scars are still evident on this splendid monument, despite the restorations conducted during the past 50 years.

 Tabriz Citadel (Arg-e Alishah)

-This huge and crumbling citadel, is an impressive example of adobe structure that let you feel the spirit of ancient history.
-Having been built in 14th century as a complex of defense by the order of Ilkhanid minister “Alishah”, the building suffered several destructions throughout the history, particularly due to the earthquake and Ottoman Turk invasion.
+This huge and crumbling citadel is an impressive example of an adobe structure that let you feel the spirit of ancient history.
+Having been built in the 14th century as a complex of defense by the order of Ilkhanid minister “Alishah”, the building suffered several destructions throughout history, particularly due to the earthquake and Ottoman Turk invasion.

-Tabriz citadel have been used for different purposes over time, and has gone under restoration several times in history.
-It was used as an educational center during Safavid period, a military depot and storage for Iranian army during Qajar era and as a mosque after the Islamic Revolution of 1979.
+Tabriz citadel has been used for different purposes over time and has gone under restoration several times in history.
+It was used as an educational center during the Safavid period, a military depot and storage for the Iranian army during the Qajar era and as a mosque after the Islamic Revolution of 1979.
 The latest renovation was managed by Iran’s Cultural Heritage, Handicrafts, and Tourism Organization in 2013.

 17km west of Jolfa, there is a UNESCO-listed attraction that would catch the eye of any visitor.
 Regarding the Armenian population who have lived in Tabriz since many years ago, there are several churches in this city, and St. Stepanos is the most visit-worthy one.